noviceiii/netatmoweather/README.md

 1. **Clone or download the repository** containing this script.
 2. **Create a configuration file**:
-   - Rename config.example.conf to `config.conf`.
+   - Rename config.example.conf to `config.cfg`.
    - Change accordingly.